 In Genesis 3:17, God cursed the ground for Adam’s sake.
 As with all acts of God, it had a redemptive purpose.
 It was not mere punishment.
 But as Isaiah 24:6 describes, the curse grows to consume the whole earth.

 God promised Noah that he would never again destroy the earth with a flood.
 But he has other means.
 He need only let us suffer the consequences of our sinful choices.
+Isaiah 24 merely sets the stage for the end of the world described in the plagues of Revelation.

 Shop related products